ben-houghton-zz/azureforpython/Workshop-CreateFunctionAppWithCLI.md

 # Get Started with Azure Functions

-## Exercise 1 - Create a new Azure Function App
+## Create a new Azure Function App
 For a Function to operate, it needs some underlying infrastructure.
 There are 2 supported types of resources supported for Azure Functions